 The format of the message body is important because it is copied and pasted directly into the net roster, which is posted on our website. (see “Net Results,” below).

 Check-ins using the Winlink Check-in form is also accepted.
 The Winlink Check-in form can be found under General Forms in the Standard Template manager.
 When using the form, click on the “Setup” button and enter “Waitukubuli Amateur Radio Association Winlink Wednesday”, then proceed to fill the form providing the appropriate information.
+Please note that check-ins, where the mode is not specified, will be categorized as “TELNET”.

 On the first Wednesday of each month, check-ins that include a brief weather snapshot on the second line of the message are requested, though not required.